zetane/viewer/README.md

 Please note that the python scripts for the models include the Zetane Engine Python-Zetane API functions as well.
 You may remove the Zetane API parts easily to run the script in Python if you don't have the Zetane Engine version.
 ***
-# **Zetane Engine**
-The Zetane Engine (30-day free trial) is an interactive workspace for debugging, understanding, and explaining data and neural networks.
-An important feature of the Zetane Engine not supported by the Zetane Viewer is the Python-Zetane API.
-Using the Python-Zetane API, you can send and visualize in the Zetane Engine multiple types of data coming from your own Python workflow (model, numpy, images, text, meshes).

 ## Installation
 More information about the installation, Zetane Viewer, Zetane Engine 30-day free trial and sample examples is provided [here](https://docs.zetane.com/getting_started.html).